Above Nav Container

 Diversity and Inclusion at Grauer

-Each year students respond to surveys to see how they are feeling, and to determine whether we are living up to our promises.
+Each year, students respond to surveys about how they are feeling, and to determine whether we are living up to our promises.
 In the fall of 2022, Grauer students participated in the Challenge Success surveys, developed by researchers at Stanford University and normed against schools nationwide.
 Among other things, students answered questions about their feelings of support, belonging, and respect for diversity at school.
 We compared their responses to those from students at other small, medium, and large schools, as you can see in the charts below.

 Assessing and Promoting DEI